vippsas/vipps-developers/common-topics/payment-screen.md

 # Payment screen

-The following is the payment screen in the Vipps MobilePay app.
+The following is the payment screen in the Vipps or MobilePay app.

 <Tabs
 defaultValue="vipps"